impratap/Registration_in_python/README.md

 # Registration_in_python

-This is a project for Employee Registration, Attendance and Leave record and Salary Calculation.
+It is a project for Employee Registration, Attendance and Leave record, and Salary Calculation in Python.
+For this project, I have used MySQL for the database.
+We have three different files for registration, attendance & leave, and salary calculation.
+I have used Tkinter for GUI.
+First, I have created a registration.py file for the registration of Employees.
+Created a message box that can inform us if some event happens.
+After that, create a second file for the Leave and Attendance record and create a third file for Salary calculation.
+After completed all files, import both leave and attendance and salary calculation files in the registration.

+Aim: Aim of this project is to create an application, which can be used for employee registration, maintenance of their leave and attendance records, and salary calculation.

 For this project I have used mysql for database...